 Employer Innovation Fund - Frequently Asked Questions (FAQ)

-The purpose of the fund is expanding opportunities for more Iowans to earn for-credit and non-credit postsecondary credentials leading to high-demand jobs and encouraging Iowa employers, community leaders and others to collaborate to support regional workforce talent development.
+The purpose of the fund is expanding opportunities for more Iowans to earn for-credit and non- credit postsecondary credentials leading to high-demand jobs and encouraging Iowa employers, community leaders and others to collaborate to support regional workforce talent development.
 Future Ready Iowa establishes the goal of 70 percent of Iowans in the workforce having education or training beyond high school by the year 2025, but also seeks to strengthen the talent pipeline longer term.
-Iowa’s current attainment level has stalled at around 58 percent.
+Iowa’s current attainment level is around 60 percent.
 To help change this, the fund will award competitive grants to support regional initiatives that accelerate credential attainment.
 Iowa Workforce Development is seeking collaborative applications that propose new, cutting-edge ideas as well as proven strategies.

 Qualifying credentials include post-secondary certificates, diplomas or two- and four-year degrees leading to high-demand jobs.
 Education or training programs do not have to be Pell Grant eligible to qualify for the Employer Innovation Fund.
 They can be shorter than 15 weeks.

 3. Who will decide which applications receive funding?

 Iowa Workforce Development will identify an application panel to review and score proposals.